 Hypertension and your kidneys: How high blood pressure affects renal function

-We spoke to a consultant nephrologist, who provided an expert insight into the connection between hypertension and kidney health.
+We spoke to Dr Richard Hull, leading consultant nephrologist, who provided an expert insight into the connection between hypertension and kidney health.

 What is hypertension?

-Hypertension is a condition where the force of blood pushing against the walls of the arteries is consistently too high.
-Blood pressure is measured in millimetres of mercury (mmHg) and is represented by two numbers: systolic pressure (the top or first number) and diastolic pressure (the bottom or second number).
+Blood pressure is the pressure in the main arteries that carry blood from the heart to the rest of the body.
+It is measured as the maximum and minimum blood pressure with each heartbeat.
+Blood pressure is measured in millimetres of mercury (mmHg) and is represented by two numbers: systolic pressure (the maximum pressure which is the top or first number) and diastolic pressure (the minimum pressure which is the bottom or second number).

 How does hypertension affect the kidneys?